simple-login/app/README.md

 The `api_key` is used in all subsequent requests.
 It's empty if MFA is enabled.
 If user hasn't enabled MFA, `mfa_key` is empty.

+Return 403 if user has enabled FIDO.
+The client can display a message to suggest user to use the `API Key` instead.

 #### POST /api/auth/mfa

 Input: